iotivity/iotivity/resource/csdk/connectivity/samples/tizen/README.txt

 ===============================
 1) Get the oic-resource code(Changes done for Logging by SRI-B) from SRI-B and build it in Tizen GBS
-2) Get the latest interface APIs code from repo and build it in Tizen GBS To Build in Tizen GBS Platform, Use this command "gbs build -A armv7l --include-all -B ~/GBS-ROOT-NEW"
+2) Get the latest interface APIs code from repo and build it in Tizen GBS To Build in Tizen GBS Platform, Use this command "sh gbsbuild.sh" to build for all the transports.
+	Specify option WITH_WIFI, WITH_BT or WITH_BLE if you want to build specific transport.
+Example: sh gbsbuild.sh WITH_WIFI (it will build interface sample only for WIFI transport)
 3) For Verification, Build Sample Console App and execute in Tizen Device

 Procedure to Execute Sample App: